frabjous/open-guide-typesetting-framework/doc/configuration.md

 ## Templates and Other Ways to Customize

-Modifying the `project-settings.json` file is only one way to customize how what is produced by the typesetting process, and perhaps not even the most important.
+Modifying the `project-settings.json` file is only one way to customize what is produced by the typesetting process, and perhaps not even the most important.

 Many if not most file formats that are produced via converting pandoc markdown files are created, directly or indirectly, with html or LaTeX intermediaries.
-As examples, `.epub` files are zipped `.(x)html` files, and unless a non-default `--pdf-engine` option is given, most `.pdf` files produced by pandoc are done by first converting to a LaTeX file and compiling the intermediate LaTeX file to pdf.
+As examples, `.epub` files are just zipped `.(x)html` files, and unless a non-default `--pdf-engine` option is given, most `.pdf` files produced by pandoc are done by first converting to a LaTeX file and compiling the intermediate LaTeX file to pdf.

-Typesetting projects that use the typesetting framework will most likely want to create pandoc templates for both html and latex output, if not additional templates.
+Project leaders using the typesetting framework will most likely want to create pandoc templates for both html and LaTeX output, if not additional templates.
 These templates might make use of additional customized files such as css stylesheets, or LaTeX document packages/document classes.
 These are the main ways for a project to truly make its output files fit its own style and brand.

 The process of creating pandoc templates and related files is outside the scope of this documentation, but the [pandoc documentation on templates](https://pandoc.org/MANUAL.html#templates) is excellent.
 Even more fine-grained control can be accomplished with [pandoc filters](https://pandoc.org/filters.html) and the like.
 These are all compatible with the typesetting framework, and the command line flags to use them would simply have to be added to the `"output"` and/or `"createEdition"` options described above.
 <!-- TODO: add link to jhap/og templates when created. maybe fregeifier -->